annalisapaladino/PML-DL-project/Report_Paladino_Pernice.md

 ```

 We ask to provide not only the likelihood value, but also an explanation: it's important to understand why the model comes with that value and how the model is "reasoning".
-All the explanations are in the full report.
+All the explanations are available in the [simulation results](https://github.com/annalisapaladino/PML-DL-project/blob/main/simulation_results.txt) file.
 Let's see just an example:

 ```